skyfly200/tiny-boxes/src/docs/art.md

 - Animation

 ## Shapes
-Shape Count
+### Shape Count
-Hatching
+### Hatching
-Size Range
+### Size Range
+The range of width and height to select box sizes from

 ## Positioning
-Grid
+### Grid
-Spread
+### Spread

 ## Colors
-HSL
+### HSL
+HSL stands for Hue, Saturation and Lightness

+Hue is a value from 0 to 360 degrees

+Saturation and Lightness are both percentages from 0 to 100

-Root Color
+### Root Color
+A HSL color that the color palette is based on

+### Schemes
+A set or relationships for complimenting hues based on the root hue

+### Palettes
-Schemes - sample grids
+Sample grids

-Shades
+### Shades
+She number of lightness levels in a tokens palette

+Distributed in a range from the root lightness minus the contrast to the root lightness

 ## Mirroring
-Levels
+3 Levels
-Positions
-Scale
+Each has its own position from 0 to 2400 in increments of 100 This specifies a position for an axis in the X and Y dimension A final scale value for zooming in on basic mirroring schemes, default is 10 (100%)

 ## Animation
 Titles